Andres04Machado/Student_Outcome_Classsification/README.md

 When starting the feature selection, it was essential to consider how to handle each‬ main variable data type-categorical/nominal and numerical.
 For each of these data types,‬ feature selection was treated differently; for categorical features, we use Cramer's V statistic,‬ which utilises the Chi-squared statistic and transformations to provide a value between 0 and 1‬ for a pair of categorical features.
 Alternatively, for numerical variables, we used Pearson’s‬ Correlation Coefficient and the SelectKBest algorithm with the ANOVA F-stat scoring function.‬
 ‭

-One observation worth noting was a tremendous amount of multicollinearity between‬ 1st-semester features and their 2nd-semester counterparts.
+One observation worth noting was a high degree of multicollinearity between‬ 1st-semester features and their 2nd-semester counterparts.
 To generalize our features as much‬ as possible, we opted to keep the 1st-semester features.
 We also dropped features that were‬ not clearly defined when we collected the data.‬
 ‭

 Of the 17 categorical features the dataset provided, 14 were selected.
 However, out of‬ the 19 numerical features the dataset provided, 7 were selected; meaning, we began with 36‬ features, but settled on 21 once selection was complete.‬
 ‭

-## Preliminar Modeling:
+## Preliminary Modeling:
 We established a baseline of evaluation metrics for several different classification‬ techniques, each using 5-fold stratified cross-validation on the dataset.
 The models were‬ initialized without tuning of hyperparameters.
 The results are summarized in the table below: